Shayan-B/Shayan-B/README.md

 - **Data Analysis**: Experienced in Extracting, cleaning, and transforming data using Pandas and Polars.
 - **Machine Learning**: Proficient in Building predictive models with scikit-learn.
-- **Deep Learning**: Familiar with Developing neural networks and models using TensorFlow (Mostly Dense and CNN).
+- **Deep Learning**: Familiar with Developing neural networks and models using PyTorch and TensorFlow (Mostly Dense and CNN).
 - **Statistical Analysis**: Familiar with statistical analysis and hypothesis testing using R.
 - **Optimization**: Familiar with Solving optimization problems with CVXPY.
 - **Async Programming**: asynchronous code execution using AsyncIO in order to gather data from APIs.